 This follows a general trend of brands wanting to look more authentic.
-Hand-drawn logos and overlays help make a design look personalized and crafted.
-PicMonkey has a wealth of scribbly-looking overlays including Doodly Hearts, Stars, and Arrows.
+Hand-drawn logos and graphics help make a design look personalized and crafted.
+PicMonkey has a wealth of scribbly-looking graphics including Doodly Hearts, Stars, and Arrows.
 Not to mention any of the fonts in our Handwriting group, but specifically Mossy and Sue Ellen Francisco.

 2. Modernized retro